 In Occidentalism: The West in the Eyes of Its Enemies, Ian Buruma and Avishai Margalit trace the intellectual history of “the dehumanizing picture of the West painted by its enemies.”
-In the authors’ view, major elements of this picture, though not necessarily the whole, are shared by ISIS, Al Qaeda, Hezbollah, the Muslim Brotherhood, nineteenth-century Russian Slavophiles, Hitler’s Nazis, Mao’s revolutionaries, extreme Hindu nationalists, and the Japanese militarists who plunged their country into World War II.
+In other words, they try to help us understand why so many people in the world hate Western values.
+The major elements of this picture, though not necessarily the whole, are shared by ISIS, Al Qaeda, Hezbollah, the Muslim Brotherhood, nineteenth century Russian Slavophiles, Hitler’s Nazis, Mao’s revolutionaries, extreme Hindu nationalists, and the Japanese militarists who plunged their country into World War II.
 In many of its manifestations, they assert, Occidentalism gives rise to a death cult, rating “honor higher than morality” and glorifying death as the noblest response to the violation of great ideals.

-Occidentalism: The West in the Eyes of Its Enemies by Ian Buruma and Avishai Margalit (2005) 176 pages @@@@ (4 out of 5)
+Occidentalism: The West in the Eyes of Its Enemies by Ian Buruma and Avishai Margalit (2005) 176 pages ★★★★☆

 What’s wrong with Western values?